Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 ### **Understanding the Course (Article Subcontent)**

+An article like "Jurnal 1" provides written content for students to read and learn from.
+The platform allows users to take notes, add comments, and engage with the material for better understanding.

 **Notes**:

 This Notes's menu allows users to create or access notes they may have taken while following the course.
 These notes help users keep track of important points.